AIR GEAR logo

 Verifying compatibility with MiniLink

 The AIR GEAR MiniLink requires 12 volt power from the 7-way trailer plug.
 Nearly all travel trailers provide this, since the 7 way trailer plug is connected to the trailer's onboard batteries.
-In some trailers, a device may be installed that prevents
+You can easily verify that the 7-way trailer plug is supp

 No power at 7-way plug